azarath1/azarath1/README.md

 **🆓 In my freetime:**
 - I do a lot of coding 💻 for fun
 - brew beer 🍺
-- going on concerts 🎸
+- going to concerts 🎸
 - learning new things 📖
 - gaming🎮🎲.
 - 🐕 I have a pet dog called Rusty.